 Electronic Submission Process:

 Homework assignments will be posted on-line at the end of the week (typically on Fridays).
-As a tree-friendly practice, no hardcopies will be distributed or made available.
+As a tree-friendly practice, no hardcopies will be distributed or made available, and all solutions will be handed in electronically (on-line).

 If your homework solutions (or parts thereof) are handwritten, you will need to scan your write-up and upload that electronically.
 Scanning capabilities are available at various university libraries and also through the main CS office on the first floor of MCS (during normal business hours, office staff can help you email a scanned copy of your work to yourself).
 Please take this into consideration so that you don't get stuck having to do this at the last minute.

-Graded assignments will be returned (also on-line) in a timely fashion.
+Grades for assignments will be returned (also on-line) in a timely fashion.
 It is the student's responsibility to make sure that the grade they received for each homework is properly recorded by the instructor and/or teaching fellow.
-This can be done by periodically checking your grades on-line through the course's intranet.
+This can be done by periodically checking your grades on-line through the Gradescope and Blackboard portals.

 For full credit, your homework must be submitted electronically by the deadline.
 There will be a hefty penalty of 25% for a homework submitted one class late.
 You may submit part of the homework by the deadline to avoid the penalty on that part.
 No homework will be accepted if late by more than one class.
 There will be no exceptions to this policy, except for certified medical excuses.
 In such cases, extensions will be granted only if (and until) the homework solutions are posted (hopefully, about 1 week after the original due date).